Skip to content

 Nikolaus Saahs jr. from Nikolaihof Wachau

-A wine cellar where Roman legionnaires quenched their thirst - sounds like a legend, but in the Nikolaihof Wachau but reality.
-Austria's oldest vineyard stands on Roman foundations dating back to 63 B.C.
-The Saahs family has been cultivating this site since 1894 and has been biodynamic according to Demeter standards since 1971.
-Riesling and Grüner Veltliner mature on 22 hectares in large wooden barrels - sometimes for 20 years.
+A wine cellar where Roman legionaries once quenched their thirst – sounds like legend, but at Nikolaihof Wachau it's reality.
+Austria's oldest winery stands on Roman foundations dating from 63 BC.
+The Saahs family has managed this place since 1894, biodynamically according to Demeter standards since 1971.
+On 22 hectares, Riesling and Grüner Veltliner mature in large wooden barrels – sometimes for 20 years.
 The result?
-The first Austrian wine with 100 Parker points.
+The first Austrian wine to achieve 100 Parker Points.

 More about Nikolaihof

-When you step through the gate of Nikolaihof, you enter living history.
-Beneath your feet lie the foundations of Favianis, a Roman fort dating back to 63 BC.
-The Celts revered this place as a sacred site long before that.
-The inner courtyard is still home to the medieval Agapitus Chapel, while the vineyard „Im Weingebirge“ is considered the first documented vineyard in Europe - documented since 470 AD.
+Whoever steps through the gate of Nikolaihof enters living history.
+Beneath one's feet lie the foundations of Favianis, a Roman fortress dating from 63 BC.
+The Celts had revered this place as sacred long before.
+In the courtyard stands the medieval Agapitus Chapel, whilst the vineyard "Im Weingebirge" is considered the first documented vineyard in Europe – recorded since 470 AD.
 Not a marketing story, but historical fact.

 The Saahs family took over Nikolaihof in 1894, but lost large parts of the estate during the Second World War.
-When grandfather Saahs bought the estate back in 1960, he died in the same year.
-In 1962, his son was faced with a new start without capital - and was forced to use „old methods“.
-What began as a shortcoming became a conviction: When Christine Saahs married into the family in 1971, she brought her experience with Rudolf Steiner's biodynamic principles with her.
-The Nikolaihof became Austria's first Demeter-certified winery and remains the only certified biodynamic producer in the Wachau to this day.
-When Fred Loimer When he co-founded the respekt-BIODYN association in neighbouring Kamptal in 2006, Nikolaihof had long since become a role model for a new generation of Austrian winegrowers.
+When grandfather Saahs repurchased the property in 1960, he died that same year.
+His son faced a fresh start in 1962 with no capital – and farmed out of necessity using "old methods".
+What began as a shortcoming became a conviction: when Christine Saahs married into the family in 1971, she brought her experience with Rudolf Steiner's biodynamic principles.
+Nikolaihof became Austria's first Demeter-certified winery and remains to this day the only certified biodynamic producer in Wachau.
+When Fred Loimer co-founded the respekt-BIODYN association in the neighbouring Kamptal in 2006, Nikolaihof had long been a model for a new generation of Austrian winemakers.

-The Roman vaulted cellar is home to a 350 year old tree press - a monument of oak beams that produces wines of phenomenal inner structure.
-The musts ferment spontaneously in large Slavonian oak barrels, some are stored here for a decade or longer.
-The legendary Vinotheque line epitomises this philosophy: the 1995 Riesling Vinothek matured for almost 20 years before it became the first Austrian wine to receive 100 Parker points in 2014.
-Christine Saah's reaction?
-She offered the rare wine only by the glass in our own restaurant under an old lime tree in the courtyard.
+In the Roman barrel cellar, a 350-year-old wooden press operates – a monument of oak beams that produces wines of phenomenal inner structure.
+The musts ferment spontaneously in large Slavonian oak casks, some ageing here for a decade and longer.
+The legendary Vinothek line embodies this philosophy: the 1995 Riesling Vinothek matured for nearly 20 years before becoming the first Austrian wine to receive 100 Parker Points in 2014.
+Christine Saahs' reaction?
+She offered the rare wine only by the glass in her own restaurant – beneath an old linden tree in the courtyard.

-While many Wachau winemakers focus on strength and extract, Nikolaus Saahs jr. chooses a different path.
-His wines - the mineral In the wine mountains Grüner Veltliner or the complex Steiner Dog Riesling - show moderate alcohol levels and amazing longevity.
-The 22 hectares function as living organismWild herbs grow between the vines, bees buzz and emerald lizards sunbathe on the stone terraces.
-You can taste this biodiversity - in wines of crystalline clarity and delicate structure.
+Whilst many Wachau producers focus on power and extract, Nikolaus Saahs jr. chooses a different path.
+His wines – the mineral Im Weingebirge Grüner Veltliner or the complex Steiner Hund Riesling – display moderate alcohol levels and remarkable longevity.
+The 22 hectares function as a living organism: wild herbs grow between the vines, bees hum, emerald lizards bask on the stone terraces.
+This biodiversity is evident in the taste – wines of crystalline clarity and delicate structure.

 en_GBEN